tumblr/policy/values.md

 ## ThinkUp Values

-These are only some of the issues we care about as a company, but we want to articulate them clearly as an incentive for us all to pursue them consistently.
+These are only some of the issues we care about as a company.
+We want to articulate them as an incentive to pursue them.

-* It's nice to be nice.
+* It is nice to be nice.

 * We care about leaving the web, and the world, a better place than we found it.